 Inflation Risk.
 Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the value of money.
 As inflation increases, the real value of the Fund's shares and distributions therefore may decline.
-In 2022, inflation rates rose to the highest levels seen in many decades, and rates have remained elevated into 2023.
 Inflation rates may change frequently and significantly as a result of various factors, including unexpected shifts in the domestic or global economy and changes in economic policies, and the Fund's investments may not keep pace with inflation, which may result in losses to Fund shareholders.

 Global Currency Exchange Rate Risk.
 The price of any non-U.S. Commodity-Linked Investment and, therefore, the potential profit and loss on such investment, may be affected by any variance in the foreign exchange rate between the time the order is placed and the time it is liquidated, offset, or exercised.
 As a result, changes in the value of the local currency relative to the U.S. dollar may cause losses to the Fund even if the Commodity-Linked Investment is profitable.
+The Fund does not intend to hedge currency risk.